-In 2021, the Group entered into a license agreement (the "Agreement") with Walvax Biotechnology Co., Ltd. ("Walvax"), the parent company of Shanghai Walga Biotechnology Limited, to co-develop small interfering RNA drugs targeting the influenza virus.
+In 2021, the Group entered into a license agreement (the "Agreement") with Walvax Biotechnology Co., Ltd. ("Walvax") to co-develop small interfering RNA drugs targeting the influenza virus.
 Pursuant to the Agreement, the Group will grant the exclusive rights of license in the target drug in the territory covering Mainland China, Hong Kong, Macau and Taiwan plus research and development services to Walvax.
 The license and the research and development service are not distinct and they are accounted for as a performance obligation that is satisfied over time using input method.
-The consideration of the Agreement includes an upfront payment of RMB5,000,000 (approximately US\$706,000 (2022: US\$718,000)), service payment for preclinical research and development services of RMB36,500,000, and variable considerations including milestone payments up to an aggregate amount of RMB100,000,000 and a sales based royalty.
+The consideration of the Agreement includes an upfront payment of RMB5,000,000 (approximately US\$696,000 (2023: US\$706,000)), service payment for preclinical research and development services of RMB36,500,000, and variable considerations including milestone payments up to an aggregate amount of RMB100,000,000 and a sales based royalty.

-As at December 31, 2023 and 2022, the Group had received an upfront fee of RMB5,000,000 (approximately US\$706,000 (2022: US\$718,000)) which was recognized as a contract liability until the services have been delivered to the customer.
+As at December 31, 2024 and 2023, the Group had received an upfront fee of RMB5,000,000 (approximately US\$696,000 (2023: US\$706,000)) which was recognized as a contract liability until the services have been delivered to the customer.